Borod4r/Asset-Store-Checker/README.md

 ## How to use

-Extension does not require any additional settings, just make sure you're logged in on the Asset Store with your publisher account.
+The extension does not require any additional settings, just make sure you're logged in on the Asset Store with your publisher account.